Alaurant/OneOffSyncTool/README.md

 ## Next Steps
 - **Enhanced Testing:**
   Continue extensive testing to ensure robust performance and identify any potential issues that may not have surfaced during initial trials.

-- **Subproject Integration:**
-  Consider using subprojects or similar approaches that allow for back-fill operations without interrupting the main Repository Permissions Updater (RPU) processes.

-Your insights and contributions are invaluable as we aim to refine and deploy the OneOffSyncTool effectively.
-Thank you for your guidance and support.

 - **Explanation on Non-usage of Maven:**
   Initially, I implemented this tool using Maven, investing effort to ensure everything was set up correctly.
 However, despite many attempts, the `snakeyaml` dependency exhibited limitations with preserving comments and anchors in YAML files.
 Consequently, I had to switch to Python.